ovictk/ovictk/README.md

 - 👋 Hi, I’m Tim
-- 👀 I’m interested in PHP, JS, Java, LESS, MySQL and MongoDB
-- 🌱 I’m currently learning PHP && Java
-- 💞️ I’m looking to collaborate on ...
+- 👀 Coding with JS, TS, PHP - React SCSS - MongoDB, MqSQL
-- 📫 How to reach me ...
+- 📫 How to reach me ... discord @9vode

 <!---
 ovictk/ovictk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.